 Soonchunhyang University Seoul Hospital

 One of the cheaper options in Seoul, you can also take the COVID-19 PCR test at Soonchunhyang University Seoul Hospital (59 Daesagwan-ro, Hannam-dong, Yongsan-gu, Seoul).
 Their phone number is 02-709-9058.
 The cost of the PCR test at Soonchunhyang University Seoul Hospital will be between 120,000-140,000 KRW depending on whether you hold Korean insurance.
+The COVID-19 test cost is 76,940 won, the medical fee is about 22,370 won, and the cost of issuing a medical certificate in English is 20,000 won.
 You can read more about the test certificate on their website.
 You must bring your passport and ARC (if you have one.)

 Gangnam Severance Hospital